 Step #6 – Review and manage

-Implement the revised process with the support and understanding of your team.
+Implement the revised process with the support and understanding of your maintenance team.
 Monitor the outputs against the objectives stated in step one of the mapping process.
 Modify, fine-tune, and adjust, then issue the updated process for use.

 Now that you’re familiar with the concept of process mapping, let’s show you how to apply it to your maintenance workflows.